 For example, a variable rate could take advantage of lower future interest rates, but there is also a risk that interest rates may increase.
 While a fixed rate of interest is more stable and predictable, there may be additional fees to consider.

-Currently, as interest rates are so low, it is a good time to fix, however, all options should be considered depending on your circumstances.
+Whatever the current interest rates are, they are likely to change and all options should be considered depending on your circumstances.

 Have more questions about bad credit home loans?
 Call the team on 1300 467 274 and we'll be happy to help.